BitCannaGlobal/testnet-bcna-cosmos/instructions/stage4/task4.1.md

 **NOTE:** It will ask you by your wallet-passphrase.
 If no response, no error ;)
 ### Step 2.
 Create & submit your GenTX

-> Time interval: From June 29th Tuesday 14.00h UTC to 30th Wednesday 14.00h UTC
-(You MUST submit your GenTX only between these dates)

 1. Generate the TX to become Genesis validator: **change the values between brackets < > ``""``** by yours
 ```
 bcnad gentx <YourWalletName> 90000000000ubcna --moniker "YourValidatorName" --chain-id bitcanna-testnet-4 -y